VitthalGund/Auth-Stack/README.md

 Auth Stack is designed to be 100% customizable.
 Utilize the provided source code as a robust starting point for your projects.
 Tailor the components both functionally and aesthetically to seamlessly integrate with your project.

-## Documentation

-For comprehensive information on customization, usage, and API documentation, refer to the [official documentation](link-to-documentation).

 ## Support

-If you encounter any issues or have questions, don't hesitate to [raise an issue on GitHub](link-to-issues).
+If you encounter any issues or have questions, don't hesitate to [raise an issue on GitHub](https://github.com/VitthalGund/Auth-Stack/issues/new)).
 Explore the FAQs in the documentation for answers to common queries.

 ## Licensing

-Auth Stack is licensed under the [MIT License](link-to-license).
+Auth Stack is licensed under the [MIT License]().
 Feel free to use, modify, and distribute this codebase in your projects.

 ## Open Source Contributions

 We welcome contributions from the open-source community.
-If you'd like to contribute to Auth Stack, please follow our [contribution guidelines](link-to-contributing).
+If you'd like to contribute to Auth Stack, please follow our [contribution guidelines](https://github.com/VitthalGund/Auth-Stack/blob/main/contribution.md).
 Your input is valuable in enhancing the functionality and stability of Auth Stack for everyone.